Skip to main content

-Ultimate Chinese New Year Hoisin Pork Steak
+Ultimate Chinese New Year Hoisin Pork Steak and Sesame Rice

-Ultimate Chinese New Year Hoisin Pork Steak
+Ultimate Chinese New Year Hoisin Pork Steak and Sesame Rice

-with Sesame Rice, Gingery Green Veg and Peanuts
+with Gingery Green Veg and Peanuts

 Allergens: